 Atheism is a polysemous term, there are a few definitions than this, but these are the main 3 I see being said around the internet.

-- I Believe God(s) do not exist/I believe no gods exist – Philosophical Atheism / Strong Atheism
+- I Believe God(s) do not exist/I believe no gods exist – Philosophical Atheist / Strong Atheist

-A positive negative proposition – it does carry a burden of proof which is often mistaken for “proving a negative”.
+A positive attitude to the negative proposition – it does carry a burden of proof which is often mistaken for “proving a negative”.
 The burden is simply to demonstrate your reasoning as to why you think no gods exist.